alekhrycaiko/postcss-forced-variables/README.md

 Setup:

-npm install postcss-forced-variables

 Ensure you have postcss-simple-vars or something similar installed.
 I don't include this as a dependency in node-modules since there are a number of options.

 Either:
 - Provide an array of rules (e.g. ['color', 'font-size'] ) and an object of variables (e.g.{$blue : '#fff',